What Is a Simile Poem?

-It can be helpful to suggest some suitable structures to students to get them started.
+Suggesting some suitable structures to students to get them started can be helpful.
 For example, couplets and quatrains can be basic structures that offer a solid framework for students to hang their words on without being overly restrictive.

 Simile Poem Writing Stage 4.
 Edit and Arrange